penumbra-zone/penumbra/docs/protocol/src/protocol/addresses_keys/spend_key.md

 * `mnemonic` concatenated with an index used as the salt, i.e. the default spend authority is derived using the salt `mnemonic0`

+TODO: describe new BIP44 derivation and change raw BIP39 derivation to be described as "legacy".

-The root key material for a particular spend authority is the 32-byte `seed` derived as above from the seed phrase.
-The `seed` value is used to derive
+The root key material for a particular spend authority is the 32-byte `spend_key_bytes` derived as above from the seed phrase.
+The `spend_key_bytes` value is used to derive

 * $\mathsf{ask} \in \mathbb F_r$, the *spend authorization key*, and
 * $\mathsf{nk} \in \mathbb F_q$, the *nullifier key*,